dojo/docs/developer/design/builder.rst

 filenames for ``files``.
 In each case the properties say where to discover resources and where to output the discovered resources after they have been transformed.

-The optional ignore value is a regular expression that finds resources that should be ignored.
+The optional ignore value is a regular expression that solves for resources that should be ignored.
 As each resource is discovered, the full filename (including the complete path), is tested against the regular expression; if the regular expression is satisfied, then the resource is not entered into the transform process.
-The ignore parameter should not be used with ``files``, since this property gives a specific set of filenames to discover; if you want to ignore a specific filename, then just don't put it into the ``files`` property to begin with.
+The ignore parameter should not be used with ``files``, since this property gives a specific set of filenames to discover; after all, if you want to ignore a specific filename, then just don't put it into the ``files`` property to begin with.
 Typically, the ignore regular expression is used to exclude files such as version control files and editor backup files that ought not be part of a deployment.
 A common ignore regular expression is ``/(\/\.)|(~$)/``.